The Mozzarella Tomato Basil Pasta Recipe Your Family Will Love

 - Add a splash of good vanilla extract.
 It will have the same effect.

 Just a small pasta sauce tweak will make this dish your own!
+Once you master this recipe, try our creamy carbonara sauce that’ll impress your guests.

 - Recipes submitted by our trusted contributors are created and tested in their kitchens.